monmima/main-aide-memoire/laravel/vuejs_simple-to-do-app.md

         laravel new todolist

 1. Prepare a database if you don't have one yet.
-The **database.md** part of this aide-mémoire will provide you with more details about this step.
-You will also have to change your [root folder]/.env file.
+Files such as **databases_sqlite.md** or **databases_sql.md** in this aide-mémoire will provide you with more details about this step.
+You will also have to change your **.env file** at the root of your Laravel project.
 1. Create your controller, migration and model using the following command.
 The --resource flag prepares the methods inside of your controller.

 		php artisan make:model Item -mc --resource